-- 1. Unless otherwise provided by the TSO, each power generating facility owner of a power generating module which is a SGU in accordance with Article 2(1)(a) and 2(1)(e) connected to the distribution system shall provide the TSO and the DSO to which it has the connection point, in real-time, at least the following data: - (a) status of the switching devices and circuit breakers at the connection point; and - (b) active and reactive power flows, current, and voltage at the connection point. - 2.
-Each TSO shall define in coordination with the responsible DSOs which SGUs may be exempted from providing the real-time data listed in paragraph 1 directly to the TSO.
-In such cases, the responsible TSOs and DSOs shall agree on the aggregated real-time data of the SGUs concerned to be delivered to the TSO.
+- 1. Each power generating facility owner of a power generating module which is a SGU in accordance with Article 2(1)(a) and (d) shall provide the TSO and the DSO to which it has the connection point, in real-time, at least the following data: - (a) status of the switching devices and circuit breakers at the connection point; and - (b) active and reactive power flows, current, and voltage at the connection point. - 2.
+Each TSO shall define in coordination with the responsible DSOs which SGUs may be exempted from providing the real-time data directly to the TSO.
+In such cases, the responsible DSOs shall deliver the aggregated real-time data of the SGUs concerned to the TSO.